HHS/simpler-grants-gov/documentation/milestones/individual_milestones/get_opportunities.md

 _This can include services going into PROD behind a feature flag that is not turned on._

-1. **API:** This milestone is the official release of the `beta.grants.gov/api`
+1. **API:** This milestone is the official release of the `simpler.grants.gov/api`
 2. **Replica Database:** A replica of relevant tables from the legacy database
 3. **Updated Data Model:** An updated data model that will provide the data for the GET Opportunities endpoint
-4. **ETL Pipeline:** An ETL pipeline that both replicates data from legacy grants.gov and then transforms that data into the new `beta.grants.gov` data model
+4. **ETL Pipeline:** An ETL pipeline that both replicates data from legacy grants.gov and then transforms that data into the new `simpler.grants.gov` data model

 ### Services being integrated in PROD for the first time